Glossary

 Why marginal ROAS matters for planning

 Budget decisions are made at the margin.
 When a team decides whether to add spend, cut it, or move it between channels, the only number that answers the question is the return on the next pound - not the average of every pound that came before.
 Planning on the average systematically over-invests in channels that merely harvest existing demand and under-invests in the channels that create it, because the harvesting channels post the prettiest headline ROAS while contributing the least incremental growth.
+Reasoning at the margin is, in effect, a way of building incrementality into every budget decision.

 This is the same logic that underpins incremental return on ad spend - both metrics exist to stop you optimising for an attractive average that does not survive the next budget decision.
 The practical rule is simple: when the marginal return of one channel falls below that of another, budget should move, regardless of which channel has the better-looking average.